 The majority of sports injuries are usually caused by unsafe field conditions.
-Before a practice or a game, create a schedule and elect a parent or coach to walk through the field you are organized to play on.
+Before a practice or a game, create a schedule and elect a parent or coach to walk through the field you are organised to play on.

 If there are any lumps or uneven surfaces it is very dangerous and can lead to ankle sprains or even ligamentous injuries.
 Parents should identify and assist with any kind of hazards around the area.